franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 ```

 This evaluates to something like `Type | null | undefined`, so you basically have three potential types instead
-of just the two you actually epect: `Type | null` which is what `Maybe<Type>` resolves to.
+of just the two you actually expect: `Type | null` which is what `Maybe<Type>` resolves to.

-So this will reduce some of the more awkard errors when passing props.
+So this will reduce some of the more awkward errors when passing props.

 Additionally, it is better to create your own types instead of trying to reuse the types that the
-codegen genrates.
+codegen generates.

 For example in this blog we have an `data/authors.yaml`.
 The codegen generates this type